yayaduckd/uwaka/README.md

   -w, --wakatime-cli-path  Path to wakatime-cli binary.
 REQUIRED.
   -e, --editor-name  Name of editor to pass to wakatime.
 Defaults to "uwaka".
   -r, --editor-version  Version of editor to pass to wakatime.
 Required if editor-name is set.
+  -g, --git-repo  Path to git repository.
+If set, uwaka will watch all tracked and untracked (but not ignored) files in the git repository.
 ```

 Tested with `wakatime-cli` version `1.90.0`.

+# Known Issues

+- Does not yet handle file renaming while tracking a git repo and uwaka is running.